jmongard/Git.SemVersioning.Gradle/README.md

 //semver { ... } // Optionally add configuration for the plugin before getting the version

-//To set the version for the current project: version = semver.version
+//Set the version for the current project: version = semver.version

 //Or in a multi project build set the version of all projects: